UniMath/agda-unimath/src/foundation/conjunction.lagda.md

 ### The introduction rule and projections for the conjunction of propositions

+While we define the introduction rule and projections for the conjunction below, we advice users to use the standard pairing and projection functions for the cartesian product types: `pair`, `pr1` and `pr2`.

 ```agda
 module _
   {l1 l2 : Level} (P : Prop l1) (Q : Prop l2)